GarwelGarwel/Rimocracy/README.md

 There are several succession types that you can choose from in the settings:

-- *Election*: default type, when the candidate who gets the most votes is chosen (see details below)
+- *Election*: when the candidate who gets the most votes is chosen (see details below)
 - *Lot*: the leader is chosen randomly from all eligible candidates
 - *Seniority*: the oldest (by biological age) citizen is chosen
-- *Nobility*: the highest-ranking noble pawn is chosen; if several are available, the one with the oldest title is selected
+- *Nobility*: the highest-ranking noble pawn is chosen; if several are available, the one with the oldest title is selected (requires Royalcy DLC)
 - *Martial*: the pawn who killed and downed the most enemies and caused the most damage (with certain weights) is chosen

+A succession type is first selected when you start the game with Rimocracy or, sometimes, after your primary ideoligion changes (with Ideology DLC).
+It is based on your ideoligion (again, if you have Ideology).

 ## Elections